FAQs ABOUT KETAMINE INFUSIONS

 Should I stop using other medications and treatments once I start ketamine infusions?

 Are you a candidate for ketamine infusions or psychiatric services?
-Request a free evaluation with Dr. Randy Freeman and find out how we can help you achieve your mental, emotional, and behavioral goals.
+Request a Discovery Call with Dr. Randy Freeman and find out how we can help you achieve your mental, emotional, and behavioral goals.

 Office Hours